-Asana is a work management platform that helps organizations orchestrate work, from daily tasks to cross-functional strategic initiatives.
-Customers use Asana to manage everything from product launches to marketing campaigns to organization-wide goal setting.
-Our platform adds structure to unstructured work, creating clarity, transparency, and accountability to everyone within an organization-individuals, team leads, and executives-so they understand exactly who is doing what, by when.
+Asana is a leading work management software platform with an enterprise focus that helps organizations drive strategic initiatives and automate work in one place.
+Customers use Asana to automate complex operational workflows like product launches and employee onboarding, resource planning, tracking company-wide strategic initiatives and more.
+Our secure and scalable platform with AI-powered features adds structure to unstructured work, creating clarity, accountability, and impact for everyone within an organization-executives, department heads, team leads, and individuals-so everyone understands exactly who is doing what, by when, and why.

 Asana is flexible and applicable to virtually any use case across departments and organizations of all sizes.
 We designed our platform to be easy to use and intuitive to all users, regardless of role or technical proficiency.
-Users can start a project within minutes and onboard team members seamlessly without outside support.
-We allow users to work the way they want with the interface that is right for them, using lists, calendars, boards, timelines, and workload.
+Our platform allows users to work the way they want with the interface that is right for them, using lists, calendars, boards, timelines, and workload, all while providing trusted scalability and reliability.